 Most notably, they help in supporting the immune system.
 So, next time you’re feeling a little “under the weather”, why not try Thyme Tea benefits?

 Thyme Tea for Sclerosis

-Sclerosis is categorised as a condition related to the stiffening of a structure, usually the brain or the spinal cord, causing a wide range of potential symptoms, including problems with vision, arm or leg movement, sensation or balance, according to NHS Choices.
+Sclerosis is a condition related to the stiffening of a structure, usually the brain or spinal cord, causing a wide range of symptoms.
+This includes visual impairment, as well as trouble with arm or leg movement, sensation and balance.

 Thyme Tea for Fibromyalgia

 Fibromyalgia is a disorder occurring due to chronic pain in specific parts of the body.
 Scientists believe it comes about because of a “glitch” in the way the brain and spinal cord handle pain signals.